apache/flink-statefun/docs/README.md

-This README gives an overview of how to build and contribute to the documentation of Apache Flink.
+This README gives an overview of how to build and contribute to the documentation of Apache Flink Stateful Functions.

-The documentation is included with the source of Apache Flink in order to ensure that you always have docs corresponding to your checked out version.
+The documentation is included with the source of Apache Flink Stateful Functions in order to ensure that you always have docs corresponding to your checked out version.
 The online documentation at https://flink.apache.org/ is also generated from the files found here.